Kao USA knows the

 Kao USA makes beauty care and premium mass and professional hair care products, marketing them to mostly female customers worldwide.
 Brands include John Frieda, Guhl, Goldwell, KMS California, Jergens, Curél, Bioré, Ban, and Molton Brown.
 It has 10 brands.

 Begun as Jergens Soap Company in the US and now under the umbrella of a Japanese personal care products company, Kao USA extends the reach of its business from the Americas to Europe, the Middle East, and the Africa regions.
 Altogether, the company supplies its products to customers in more than 50 countries, including Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, New Zealand, South Africa, Spain, Switzerland, the United Arab Emirates, the UK, and the US.

 The company also has a rising share of the personal care market in France, Germany, Spain, and the Netherlands.
-To this end, Kao USA rolled out its Jergens' lineup in India.
+To this end, Kao USA launched its Jergens' lineup in India.

 Physically, as well, Kao USA moved to a downtown Cincinnati office in 2012 that spans more than 55,000 sq. ft.
 The offices house 200-plus employees focused on marketing, sales, and market research functions, as well as those centered on creative and administration.